Ukraine crisis: Why Imran Khan's Russia trip will further isolate Pakistan | DW | 25.02.2022

 Pakistani officials have insisted that Khan's Moscow trip had nothing to do with the ongoing Russia-Ukraine conflict.

-The visit was scheduled much earlier, and Khan and Putin said they discussed bilateral and South Asian affairs in their Thursday meeting.
+The visit was scheduled much earlier, and Khan and Putin said they discussed bilateral and South Asian affairs during their Thursday meeting.

 But experts point out that the timing of Khan's Russia trip was a "diplomatic disaster."